Gellert5225/UniPlus-iOS/Pods/GKFadeNavigationController/README.md

 - iOS 8 SDK

-Works fine with iOS 10.
+Works fine with iOS 11.

 ## Known limitations

-- Does not handle screen rotation fully
-- Supports only light navigation bar style out of the box
 - Items under the header are not clickable
 - Changing the status bar color happens in `-viewDidAppear` currently